Avd05/github.io/README.md

       <b>Blue</b>: The color blue can be associated with loyalty, trust, peace, harmony, calm, generous wealth, truthfulness, creativity, conservatism, self-assurance,         intelligence, faith, truth and heaven.
 The calming color blue can also represent depression, tears and sadness. <br>
       <b>Purple</b>: The color purple can be associated with power, nobility, luxury, ambition, wisdom, dignity, independence, creativity, mystery and magic.
 Studies           show that nearly 75 percent of children choose purple over all other colors. <br>
       <b>White</b>: The color white can be associated with light, goodness, innocence, purity, perfection, virginity and new beginnings. <br>
       <b>Black</b>: The color black can be associated with strength, power, elegance, intelligence, formation and mystery.
-The dark color can also represent evil,             sadness, fear, negativity, the unknown and death.
+The dark color can also represent evil,             sadness, fear, negativity, the unknown and death. <br>
+    <h1>Traditional birthstones,based on the month:</h1>
       <table>
         <tr>
           <th>Month</th>